 A cat may pee blood for many reasons, and only a veterinarian can offer a proper diagnosis and determine the necessary treatment plan.

-The most common causes of blood in a cat’s pee are:
+The most common causes of blood in a cat’s pee or litter box are:

 - Urinary system infection

 - Urinary system inflammation